demystifyfp/demystifyfp/content/fsharp/series/fstweet/orchestrating-user-signup.md

 'a -> 'b -> Result<'c, 'a> -> Result<'c, 'b>
 ```

-With this, we are done with the mapping of Async Result failure type.
+With this, we are done with the mapping of `AsyncResult` failure type.

 ## Going Back To The signupUser Function

-In previous section, we implemented a solution to fix the compiler error that we encountered while defining the `signupUser` function.
+In the previous section, we implemented a solution to fix the compiler error that we encountered while defining the `signupUser` function.

 With the `mapAsyncFailure` function, we can rewrite the `signupUser` function to transform the error type and return the `UserId` if everything goes well.